-It's as close as you get to having wings and Lumby is the worlds centre for these amazing adventure experiences.
+It's as close as you get to having wings, and Lumby is the worlds centre for these amazing adventure experiences.
 Hangliding enthusiasts will appreciate the bird's eye view they will get flying through the sky over Lumby.
-A favorite for both local and visiting pilots, the Cooper's Launch is a public launch site found up Trinity Valley via Defies Creek.
-Saddle Mountain is also a great private launch, but is restricted to those accompanies by a local pilot.
+A favourite for both local and visiting pilots, the Cooper's Launch is a public launch site found up Trinity Valley via Defies Creek.
+Saddle Mountain is also a great private launch, but is restricted to those accompanied by a local pilot.
 King Edward and Vernon Mountain both provide a gentle grassy slope for take-off and have no shortage of large fields for landing.
-Because of its friendly people and winds, semi arid climate, numerous safe launches and of course the Great Thermal Lift, Lumby and area is known all over the world as the Hangliding and Paragliding competition capital of Canada!
+Because of its friendly people and winds, semi-arid climate, numerous safe launches, and of course the Great Thermal Lift, Lumby and area is known all over the world as the Hangliding and Paragliding competition capital of Canada!

 The Lumby Air Force started in 1975 when they hosted the first Hangliding competition during Lumby Days.
-Since then many National, Provincial and Regional competitions have been successfully hosted in Lumby.
-Lumby has the best areas for racing around a course rather than just racing down wind.
+Since then many National, Provincial, and Regional competitions have been successfully hosted in Lumby, and we have the best areas for racing around a course rather than just racing down wind.
 This requires an extra level of pilot proficiency to win this type of event.
 Launching from Lumby leads into one of the best routes in British Columbia.
-Your journey begins at the edge of the Okanagan, above the Gateway to the Monashee.
-Looping back towards the beautiful Arrow Lakes, far above the Needles Ferry.
+Your journey begins at the edge of the Okanagan, above the Gateway to the Monashee, and loops back towards the beautiful Arrow Lakes, far above the Needles Ferry.
 The round trip flight is an amazing journey for many adventurous pilots.
-To learn first hand about the hangliding and paragliding in Lumby visit the Monashee Tourism website.
+To learn first hand about the hangliding and paragliding in Lumby, visit the Monashee Tourism website.

 Monashee Provincial Park